Pacific Village

 No analysis available

-I looked for any leasehold/ground lease wording and any 4-digit lease expiry year such as "lease expires 2050" or "ground lease ends".
-The remarks do not mention lease tenure or an expiration year, so this remains unknown.
+I looked for leasehold/ground lease wording and any 4-digit lease expiry year such as "lease expires 2050" or "ground lease ends" and found nothing.
+The remarks do not provide enough information to determine a lease expiry year.

 I searched the public remarks for explicit VA language such as "VA approved," "VA financing," or "VA loans accepted" and found none.
-With no public mention of VA eligibility, there is no evidence to mark the building as VA-approved.
+Based on the remarks provided, there is no evidence that this building is VA-approved.

 No analysis available